janfrederikstein/LUISS_ML_AI_Project_Clustering/README.md

 **Columns to be cut**

-1. **paymentCompletionRate:** because it is a payment option related variable
+1. **paymentCompletionRate:** because it is a payment option related feature
 2. **maxSpendLimit:** because it is already represented through spending, which is represented in monthly paid
 3. **emergencyCount:** because it just reflects the customers preferred payment option, which is irrelevant for this investigation
 4. **emergencyUseFrequency:** because of the same reason